csereno/csereno.github.io/echo.md

 + Set a timer
 + Tell a joke
 + Good morning (provides a summary for the morning)
++ What is my flash briefing? (reads a Bible story for kids and says the weather)
 + Sing a song
 + Kitchen questions such as how many cups are in a quart

+## Lighting Control
+ + Turn on the living room lamp

 ## Plex
 Our Plex server is connected to the Echo.
 Here are some useful commands: